• Skip to main content

 Duck under the bar and set it right on your lower shoulders.

-When the bar feels secure, stand up, lift the weight, and walk back from the uprights which held the bar one step.
+When the bar feels secure, stand up, lift the weight, and walk back from the uprights that held the bar one step.

 Walk back one step.